openai/whisper/README.md

 The `.en` models for English-only applications tend to perform better, especially for the `tiny.en` and `base.en` models.
 We observed that the difference becomes less significant for the `small.en` and `medium.en` models.

 Whisper's performance varies widely depending on the language.
-The figure below shows a WER (Word Error Rate) breakdown by languages of the Fleurs dataset using the `large-v2` model.
-More WER and BLEU scores corresponding to the other models and datasets can be found in Appendix D in [the paper](https://arxiv.org/abs/2212.04356).
-The smaller, the better.
+The figure below shows a WER (Word Error Rate) breakdown by languages of the Fleurs dataset using the `large-v2` model (The smaller the numbers, the better the performance).
+Additional WER scores corresponding to the other models and datasets can be found in Appendix D.1, D.2, and D.4.
+Meanwhile, more BLEU (Bilingual Evaluation Understudy) scores can be found in Appendix D.3.
+Both are found in [the paper](https://arxiv.org/abs/2212.04356).

 ![WER breakdown by language](https://raw.githubusercontent.com/openai/whisper/main/language-breakdown.svg)